gitbucket/gitbucket-gist-plugin/README.md

 3. can open snippets page
 4. `SELECT VERSION FROM VERSIONS WHERE MODULE_ID='gist'` -> `4.2.0`

+See [Connect to H2 database](https://github.com/gitbucket/gitbucket/wiki/Connect-to-H2-database) to know how to execute SQL on the GitBucket database.

 ## Build from source

 1. Hit `./sbt.sh package` in the root directory of this repository.